That's absolutely right, Johnny Donovan, Walter Williams filling in for Rush, and Rush will be back on Monday.

 Do you think Congress is going to do that?

-but Congress loves people like you who believe that Congress should be using its power to take what people uh what belongs to other people and give it to other people.
+Marianne, you know, and I mean this all due respect to you and anybody else out there, but Congress loves people like you who believe that Congress should be using its power to take what people belong to other people and give it to other people.

-This is this is what Congress thrives on.
+This is what Congress thrives on.

 Thieves, all they care about is enjoying something.